Vayel/TEDTalksViz/README.md

 Plot something similar to http://annalyn-ng.com/starwarsb5/chart.html, with character name being the occupation.
 As we will have multiple talks for one occupation, take the mean of the ratios.

-### How does the duration influence the number of comments?